TITLE Director of Residence Life, Housing and Dining Services

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s degree in Education Administration, Business Administration, College Student Personnel, or related field, is required.
-A Master’s degree in an appropriate field is preferred.
+Education: A Bachelor’s and Master’s degree in an appropriate field is required.
+An earned doctorate is preferred.

 Experience: At least ten years experience is required at the professional housing level with exposure to various facets of residence life, such as budgeting, student conduct, hall administration, student development and programming, supervision, and dining services.
 Experience in the direct supervision of full-time professional hall administrators is required.
 Demonstrated experience in entry-level and mid-level management in a housing system, with increasing levels of responsibility is required.
 Experience in the development and management of a substantial budget and contract oversight experience is preferred.